 One of the most important instruments created in the financial world – equity shares – are often a topic of confusion to young adults, especially with all the jargon surrounding the financial world.
 Considering that there’s a significant possibility of losing real money – the mindset surrounding equity shares in India hasn’t been the greatest.

-In this blog post, we will take you through the ABCs of Equity shares, allowing you to make an informed decision for yourself, on whether or not you should invest in equity shares.
+In this blog post, we will take you through the ABCs of Equity shares.
+We believe this blog helps you make an informed decision for yourself, on whether or not you should invest in equity shares.

 Equity shares represent ownership in a company.

 Equity shares represent ownership in a company, measured in terms of its equity capital.
-The shareholders’ total shareholding is divided into units called shares which have a fixed value.
-The value of these shares can be traded on a stock exchange or other financial markets for profit or loss.
+Shareholders’ total shareholding is divided into shares, which have a fixed value and can be traded for profit or loss on a stock exchange or other financial markets.

 The process through which the company offers shares to the public is called the initial public offering (IPO).